Is your smile not as bright as it used to be?

 What is the in-office teeth whitening treatment like?

-Should I get my teeth cleaned before or after teeth whitening treatment?
+Should I clean my teeth before or after a teeth whitening treatment?

-Your teeth whitening treatment works best when you have teeth that are clean, free from plaque and tartar.
-Teeth cleaning and whitening treatment can be scheduled on the same day if you’d like.
+Your teeth whitening treatment works best when you have teeth that are clean, and free from plaque and tartar.
+You can schedule your teeth cleaning and whitening treatment on the same day if you’d like.
 Teeth cleaning should always come first.